Bryan Cabezas: Fluminense (loan)

 On 25 July 2018, Cabezas signed to Brazilian club Fluminense a loan with an option to buy.

 Emelec (loan)

 On 13 January 2019, Cabezas joined on loan to Ecuadorian club Club Sport Emelec until 30 June 2020.

+Sarmiento

+On 12 July 2024, Cabezas returned to professional football join Argentine club Sarmiento on until the end of 2025.

 International career

 Cabezas was named in Ecuador's senior squad for a 2018 FIFA World Cup qualifier against Brazil in September 2016.
 He made his debut for Ecuador on 22 February 2017 in a match against Honduras.